 If you’re uploading a landscape photo that is only 238 pixels wide, it’s probably going to be 158 pixels tall, give or take a pixel.

 Imagine your photo, lost in a sea of tall pins on Pinterest.
 Most blog posts have a featured image using a wide, landscape photo.
 That image won’t play well on Pinterest.

 As part of your planning, you need to add another image in portrait orientation to use on Pinterest.
 Make it 735 pixels wide and roughly 1100 pixels tall, but you can vary the height according to your needs.
 That’s an image that will keep pace on Pinterest.

 If you want to get ahead, there are some other factors to consider.

 Include a face.
 Pinterest users are more likely to click on an image with a person on it.

-Determine the key words you need for someone to find your pin and write an interesting title and description.
-Longer descriptions with the right key words means a better chance of your pin getting found by searchers.
+Determine the keywords you need for someone to find your pin and write an interesting title and description.
+Longer descriptions with the right keywords mean a better chance of your pin getting found by searchers.

 Finally, organize your boards by useful categories to help visitors find related pins that may be interesting to them.
 Leverage the power of being found in a search by offering more items that may appeal to the same viewer.
 You know your target.
 Now share the things they want to find.